F: (304) 347-1746

 - U.S. Court of Appeals for the Fourth Circuit

 Ronda Harvey is the leader of the Bowles Rice Labor & Employment Team.
 She focuses her practice on employment litigation and also advises clients on human resources issues.

 A significant part of Ronda’s practice for the past 25 years has been defending employers in lawsuits brought by employees in both state and federal courts.
-She has successfully tried cases to verdict for employers, and represents employers in administrative proceedings.
-On behalf of employers, she has successfully argued appeals to the West Virginia Human Rights Commission.
+She has successfully tried cases to verdict for employers, and represents them in administrative proceedings.
+She has successfully argued appeals to the West Virginia Human Rights Commission on behalf of employers.
 She currently provides representation to a state agency in claims involving retirement benefits.